 Bonus!
 Did you know that you can ask for recommendations on LinkedIn?
 Ask your past co-workers or managers to recommend you, and treat this page like your own personal review site for potential employers.

-It’s an old adage, but it’s true: practice makes perfect.
+The third of our job interview tips is an old adage, but it’s a true one: practice makes perfect.
 Think about what questions the interviewer may ask you (tip: google common interview questions for the position) and practice answering them.

 Come up with your personal “elevator pitch.”
 Be ready for the employer to ask you to tell them about yourself, with a brief but impactful summary of who you are and how you got here — something short enough to say on a quick elevator ride but effective enough that it leaves an impression.